Updated March 2021

 1. Change Your Password Every Few Months on LinkedIn

-Instead select strong passwords, with 10 or more characters, that can’t easily be guessed.
-My Macbook Pro suggests passwords to me, which it then saves for future use.
-This system works for me as I only access my laptop from my office and client’s private offices.
-If you work in an open plan space with regular passing traffic, this may not be a great option for you.
+Select strong passwords, with 10 or more characters, that can’t easily be guessed.
+Some operating systems suggest strong passwords, which it then saves for future use.
+Decide a system that works for you.
+If you work in an open plan space with regular passing traffic, you will need to be extra careful with this option.

 3. Avoid Using Words from a Dictionary